 Cleveland Park

 Holy playground, Batman!
-The largest park in Spartanburg County, Cleveland Park, is one you won’t want to miss.
+Being one of the largest parks and playgrounds in Spartanburg, SC, Cleveland Park, is one you won’t want to miss.
 Located at 141 N. Cleveland Park Drive in Spartanburg, this park holds a massive playground that the grown-ups might even want to check out.
 Due to its large size, Cleveland Park is perfect for an impromptu game of hide in seek with young kids or tag with your older ones.

 An inviting entrance leads you into the playground area.
 Cleveland Park’s playground isn’t your typical metal pipe, monkey bar, and slide type playground, though.
 Endless ramps wind through, bringing you to what seems like various levels of this castle-like structure.
 A soft ground takes the place of mulch under your feet, however, it can get pretty hot-to-the-touch when the sun is shining.
 A smaller-sized rock wall will challenge your climbers, and several swings are provided to help create a breeze on your face to cool down.